 12. AWARDS: The Warriors' Day Parade Council shall determine the number of awards given in each competition (see page 4).

-13. AWARDS DINNER - 3 October 2015: Due to space limitations, attendance is by "invitation only" to those contingents being awarded a trophy.
+13. AWARDS DINNER - 7 October 2017 (Tentative): Due to space limitations, attendance is by "invitation only" to those contingents being awarded a trophy.
 Should a unit win multiple competitions the Council will determine the number of tickets to be issued.

 14. PARTICIPATION AWARDS: Entries for the Participation Awards may be obtained at the "Information Officer" table adjacent to the Registration tables.
 Only those serving or ex-serving personnel marching in the Parade are eligible.